-But despite there being so many complexities to the German language, many companies still resort to free online translation services to get the job done.
+But despite there being so many complexities to the German vocabulary and language, many companies still resort to free online translation services to get the job done.
 The likes of Google Translate, and other automated language tools, may have improved since they first hit the market, but they are still extremely prone to mistakes—especially when it comes to the nuances of languages.
 And with German being one of the more technical Western languages, there is a lot of room for error.

 Challenges of translating German into English

 German nouns require gendered pronouns

 As with many European languages, German nouns are gendered.
 Unlike English, which simply uses “the” and “a” as the definite and indefinite articles to accompany nouns, German requires masculine, feminine or neutral pronouns — “der”, “die” and “das”, respectively— to accompany nouns.
 The gender of these nouns also determines the way in which any adjectives are modified.
 These are grammatical issues which Google Translate is getting better at handling, but it arguably remains too unreliable a tool to be trusted with long texts which have many gendered nouns.